Trolleybus usage by country: Austria

 The largest trolleybus system in Austria is in Salzburg, with nine routes and 80 trolleybuses, operating from 06:00 to midnight.
 The system was introduced in 1940 and has been expanded during recent years.
-Linz has four routes and 19 vehicles; after years of uncertainty the continued existence of the system is guaranteed by the operator.
-The trolleybuses in Innsbruck went out of service in 2007 because of an expected expansion of the light rail system.
+The Linz trolleybus system has four routes and 19 vehicles; after years of uncertainty, the continued existence of the system is guaranteed by the operator.
+Innsbruck was served by trolleybuses during two past periods, but the second Innsbruck trolleybus system closed in 2007 because of a planned expansion of that city's tram system.
+However, in 2026 it was decided to bring trolleybus service back to Innsbruck, and a new system is projected to open in 2029.
 A trolleybus system with two routes existed in Kapfenberg until 2002.
 The towns of Klagenfurt and Graz closed their trolleybus systems in the 1960s.